cloudfoundry-community/terraform-provider-cloudfoundry/README.md

 **Terraform version 0.11.14 at least is required**

+Migration to 0.10.0 require you to change `cloudfoundry_app` and `cloudfoundry_buildpack` resource.
+You must remove `url`, `git`, and `github_release` attributes from your resource and change to `path` according to the doc you can found here: https://github.com/cloudfoundry-community/terraform-provider-cf/wiki/resource_app#application-source--binary

+Provider will migrate itself your tfstate and will download any non zip http(s) url in a folder `bits` in your current working directory.

+For easier migration here the steps to follow with a tool which will do the change in your tf files directly without do anything:

 1. *(Optional)* Migrate to terraform >= 0.12.x and follow migration step: https://www.terraform.io/upgrade-guides/0-12.html
 2. Download `cf-hcl-migration` tool in the [release 0.10.0](https://github.com/cloudfoundry-community/terraform-provider-cf/releases/tag/0.10.0). this tool only change your tf files for preparing migration made by the provider.